 - acting for David Norris in his successful claim for damages arising from the Ministry of Justice’s failure to act on intelligence which suggested that he was at risk of an imminent attack at the hands of other prisoners, whilst on remand awaiting trial for the murder of Stephen Lawrence.
 To read press coverage of this case, please see here.

 Actions against the police

-Gwawr is committed to holding public authorities to account, through judicial review and civil actions.
-She accepts instructions across the spectrum of actions against the police and other state organs, including claims for damages under the Human Rights Act and in the torts of assault, false imprisonment, malicious prosecution, misfeasance in public office, breach of confidence and negligence, as well as judicial review challenges in relation to matters such as searches of the person and property, cautioning, and determinations of the IPCC.
+Gwawr is committed to holding public authorities to account, and is experienced in bringing both private and public law challenges to remedy abuses of state power.
+She accepts instructions across the spectrum of actions against the police and other public bodies, including claims for damages under the Human Rights Act and in the torts of battery, false imprisonment, malicious prosecution, misfeasance in public office, breach of confidence, trespass to property and negligence, as well as judicial review challenges in relation to matters such as unlawful searches of the person and property, cautioning, decisions taken under the Victims’ Right to Review Scheme (whether by the police or by the Crown Prosecution Service), and determinations of the IOPC.

 Her practice before the criminal courts not only ensures that she has a solid understanding of police powers and extensive experience of cross-examining police officers, but also renders her an imaginative and engaging jury advocate.

 - secured damages for a claimant who was falsely imprisoned following an arrest for “being concerned in the possession of an offensive weapon” when a knife was found in the driver’s footwell of a car in which she was travelling as a passenger.
 Gwawr’s in-depth knowledge of criminal law enabled her to quickly identify that “being concerned in the possession of an offensive weapon” is not an offence known to law;